Teeth whitening is a safe and effective treatment for an improved smile

 Teeth whitening can lighten and brighten stained or discoloured teeth.
 It is a safe procedure when carried out by a qualified dental professional, but it may not be appropriate for everyone.
-Ask your dentist at Crookes and Jenkins about teeth whitening today, and improve the appearance of your smile.
+Ask your dentist at Crookes and Jenkins about teeth whitening today to improve the appearance of your smile.

 The gel is applied for three 15 minute sessions, for a total of 45 minutes.
 You leave with a whiter smile and a home whitening kit, which allows you to ‘top-up’ the brightness of your smile should you need to in the future.